 From 2014 to 2018, the FDA conducted tests on 78 product samples supposedly containing CBD.
 A large number contained THC, but it was undisclosed on the label.
 The agency specifically studied products that make unsubstantiated health claims, like the entourage effect, and sold products that cause adverse effects.
 These are the products you want to avoid.

 Consumers should find human-grade products that are lab-tested, vet-approved, and made in an ISO6 clean facility adhering to cGMP manufacturing standards.
-Our CBD oil for dogs, calming CBD chews for dogs, mobility chews, and topicals all meet the above criteria for purchasing CBD products for dogs.
+Our CBD oil for dogs, calming CBD chews for dogs, mobility chews, topicals, and CBD Dog treats all meet the above criteria for purchasing CBD products for dogs.

 Relievet CBD for Pets creates products that are scientifically researched and independently lab-tested for quality and effectiveness.